Flag of the United Nations: History

-The organizers of the 1945 United Nations Conference on International Organization in San Francisco, California wanted an insignia that could be made into a pin to identify delegates.
-United States Secretary of State Edward Stettinius, Jr. was chairperson of the U.S. delegation, and realized that a temporary design might become the permanent symbol of the United Nations.
+The organizers of the 1945 United Nations Conference on International Organization in San Francisco, California, wanted an insignia that could be made into a pin to identify delegates.
+United States Secretary of State Edward Stettinius, Jr. was chairperson of the US delegation, and realized that a temporary design might become the permanent symbol of the United Nations.
 He formed a committee headed by Oliver Lundquist that developed a design consisting of a world map surrounded by leaves from a design created by Donal McLaughlin.

 McLaughlin had previously worked as chief of graphics for the Office of Strategic Services that preceded the CIA.
 The azimuthal equidistant projection used in his design was heavily influenced by the maps created during World War II by Richard Edes Harrison, a popular cartographer working for Fortune and Life.'.

 The blue that appears in the background of the insignia was chosen to be "the opposite of red, the war colour", although the exact shade has never been officially specified by the United Nations.
-The original colour the group chose in 1945 was a gray blue that differs from the current United Nations flag, unofficially called "Stettinius Blue", and it was selected because at that time it was not in use in any national flag The globe used in the original design was an azimuthal projection focused on the North Pole with the United States, the host nation of the conference, at the centre.
+The original colour the group chose in 1945 was a grey blue that differs from the current United Nations flag, unofficially called "Stettinius Blue", and it was selected because at that time it was not in use in any national flag.
+The globe used in the original design was an azimuthal projection focused on the North Pole with the United States, the host nation of the conference, at the centre.
 The projection that was used cut off portions of the Southern Hemisphere below 40 degrees south latitude, because that's where the Rand McNally map used as a model cut off, and the designers did not have time to find another map; this was considered acceptable because Argentina, Chile and New Zealand were not yet planned to be members of the United Nations.
-The projection was later altered so that the globe was centered on the International Date Line and extend to 60 degrees south.
+The projection was later altered so that the globe was centred on the International Date Line and extend to 60 degrees south.
 According to official explanations, the change was made to represent countries "as far as possible in their proper relationship to the cardinal points" and "so the east and west were in balance".